fruityloops1/bf-multiplayer/README.md

 ## Build
 Mod: Install devkitPro and run `make`

-Server: Build using CMake on a POSIX system
+Server: Build using CMake on a POSIX system:
+- Make sure to cd into the `server` directory
+- `mkdir build && cd build && cmake ..`
+- `make`
 ## Install
 - Make sure to use Bowser's Fury 1.1 (latest version)
 - Put contents of the `sd` folder onto the root of SD card